youngbin0212/GS3LAM-Instance/README.md

 > ⚠**Note**:
 > This repository is a **modified version of the original [GS3LAM (ACM MM 2024)](https://github.com/lif314/GS3LAM)**.
 > The original README is preserved below for reference.
-> Here we summarize the main modifications and ongoing work.
+> Here I summarize the main modifications and ongoing work.

 ## Modifications from the Original